 Queuing Service always calculates the statistics corresponding to the time between two status publications (publication_period_metrics field) independently of whether or not publish-subscribe monitoring is enabled.
-This time is configured using the tag <status_publication_period> under <monitoring> or <entity_monitoring> (Configuring Publish-Subscribe Monitoring (Section 3.3.4.2)).
+This time is configured using the tag <status_publication_period> under <monitoring> or <entity_monitoring> (3.3.4.2 Configuring Publish-Subscribe Monitoring on page 43).

-You can also select additional windows on a per-entity basis using the tag historical_statistics under <statistics> (see Statistics Calculation (Section 3.3.4.3.1)).
+You can also select additional windows on a per-entity basis using the tag <historical_statistics> under <statistics> (see 3.3.4.3.1 Statistics Calculation on the facing page).
 The sequence historical_metrics in StatisticVariable contains values corresponding to the windows that have been enabled:

-5-sec. metrics correspond to activity in the last five seconds.
-1-min. metrics correspond to activity in the last minute.?
-5-min. metrics correspond to activity in the last five minutes.
-1-hour metrics correspond to activity in the last hour.
-Up-time metrics correspond to activity since the entity was created
+- 5-sec. metrics correspond to activity in the last five seconds. - 1-min. metrics correspond to activity in the last minute.? - 5-min. metrics correspond to activity in the last five minutes. - 1-hour metrics correspond to activity in the last hour. - Up-time metrics correspond to activity since the entity was created.

 Each window has a field called period_ms that identifies its size in milliseconds.
 For the publication_period_metrics, this field contains the <status_publication_period>.
-For the uptime metrics, this field contains the time since the entity was created.
+For the up-time metrics, this field contains the time since the entity was created.
 For the other windows, this field contains a fixed value that identifies the window size (5000 for the 5-second window, 60000 for the one-minute window, etc).